-Watford won this one, 2-1, at Luton, but their captain Wilf Rostron was sent off, in a decision which I think even some Luton fans seem to know was unwarranted.
+Watford won this one, 2-1, at Luton, but their captain Wilf Rostron was sent off, in a decision which we think even some Luton fans seem to know was unwarranted.
 This disqualified him for the next game, which was an FA Cup Final.
 Watford lost that one, which Watford fans say wouldn’t have happened with Rostron on the pitch — therefore it was Luton’s fault.

 March 9, 1985: FA Cup Fifth Round Re-Replay

 The first go-round ended 0-0 at Luton, the replay just two days later 2-2 at Watford.
 So, three days after that, they met again at Luton!

 Check out Sir Elton at 1:10.
 We’ll also add that much of Kenilworth Road hasn’t changed a lot since then.

 The biggest ever win in the Watford-Luton Rivalry was a 5-0 for Luton back in the 20s, but there have been two that finished 4-0 — both to the visitors!
 Here’s one from 1997 at Luton Town.
 And it only took the Hornets 32 minutes to score all four goals.